Hyperbolic structures on link complements, octahedral decompositions, and quantum $\mathfrak{sl}_2$: The octahedral decomposition and hyperbolic geometry

+The five-term decomposition uses more tetrahedra than the four-term decomposition, but \citeauthor{Cho2016} \cite{Cho2016} and \citeauthor{Yoon2021} \cite{Yoon2021} showed it has some nice nondegeneracy properties.
+The analogous theorem is not true for the four-term decomposition: if a crossing is pinched then any conjugate will also be pinched.
+We discuss this further in \cite[Section 5]{McphailSnyder2024octahedralcoordinateswirtingerpresentation}.

-While the five-term decomposition uses more tetrahedra, it has a nice nondegeneracy property: \begin{theorem} Let \(\rho\) be a \(\slg\)-structure on a link \(L\).
-We say \(\rho\) is \defemph{meridian-trivial} if \(\rho(\mer) = \pm 1\), that is if sends any meridian of \(L\) to plus or minus the identity matrix.
-If \(\rho\) is meridian-nontrivial, then for any diagram \(D\) of \(L\) there is a shaping of \(D\) such that: \begin{enumerate} \item the holonomy representation of \(D\) is conjugate to \(\rho\), and \item all the tetrahedra in the five-term decomposition associated to \(D\) are geometrically nondegenerate.\qedhere \end{enumerate} \end{theorem} \begin{proof} This is due to \citeauthor{Yoon2021}, who adapted a result of \citeauthor{Cho2016} \cite{Cho2016}.
-As discussed in \cref{sec:region-equations} we can solve for non-degenerate shapings in terms of only the variables \(a_i\) and \(m_i\).
+\begin{theorem}[ {\cite[Theorem 1.2]{Yoon2021}}] Let \(L\) be a link and \(\rho : \pi_{1}(\comp{L}) \to \slg\) be a representation.
+We say \(\rho\) is \defemph{meridian-trivial} if it sends any meridian of \(L\) to plus or minus the identity matrix.
+If \(\rho\) is meridian-nontrivial, then for any diagram \(D\) of \(L\) there is a \(\chi\)-coloring of \(D\) such that: \begin{enumerate} \item the holonomy representation of \(D\) is conjugate to \(\rho\), and \item all the tetrahedra in the five-term decomposition associated to \(D\) are geometrically nondegenerate.\qedhere \end{enumerate} \end{theorem} \begin{proof} As discussed in \cref{sec:region-equations} we can solve for non-degenerate \(\chi\)-colorings in terms of only the variables \(a_i\) and \(m_i\).
 Using the region variables instead of the \(a_i\), such solutions are exactly the ``non-degenerate points'' of \cite{Yoon2021}, so the claim is Theorem 1.2 of \cite{Yoon2021}. \end{proof}